kentrikos/aws-bootstrap/docs/EKS_README.md

 12. Click OK / Next
     > Recommended: Add a tag named "RunTill" with a value in format YYYY-MM-DD (This allows the EC2 resource to run uninterupted by cleanup-bots till the set date)
 13. Acknowledge that additional AWS resources are created and click OK
-14. Now resources will be created on behalve of you.
-When clicking 'refresh' you can stay informed of the progress.
+14. Now resources will be created on behalf of you.
+By clicking 'refresh' in the CloudFormation console you can stay informed of the progress.
 When the process is successfully completed, you will have:
 	* running bastion ec2 instance.
 	* running jenkins ec2 instance (may take up to 5 minutes to appear in the EC2 list, after the bastion host is created)
 	* URL to jenkins instance (running on port 80)